Azure/fta-internalbusinessapps/appmodernization/containers/articles/acs-engine-deploy-k8-iaas.md

    > Note: If you are unsure of the Azure region name needed for the location parameter you can use **az account list-locations --output table** to view the Azure region names.
 4. Download the Kubernetes api model template json file - wget https://raw.githubusercontent.com/Azure/acs-engine/master/examples/kubernetes.json
+* By default the configuration file will create 1 master node and 3 worker nodes.
+The master nodes will be deployed in their own availability set, as well as the worker nodes.
+If you would like to change the number of nodes being deployed, make edits to the count property in the configuration file.